sailpoint-oss/golang-sdk/api_v3/docs/WorkItemsAPI.md

 [[Back to README]](../README.md)

-## CompleteWorkItem
+## Complete a Work Item

 > WorkItems CompleteWorkItem(ctx, id).Execute()

-Complete a Work Item
+This API completes a work item.
+Either an admin, or the owning/current user must make this request.

 ### Example